 Through collaborative projects such as these — combining the power of a leading university in learning innovation, cutting-edge education technology, and researchers working on innovative solutions that advance individuals throughout their lifetimes — we hope to close achievement gaps, improve educational equity, and smooth the pathways from postsecondary education into the workforce for all learners.

-About the ‘Frontiers of Science’ project
+About the ‘Foundations of Science’ project

 Smart Sparrow is on a mission to empower education.
 Our Courseware Development Platform puts the controls for digital learning technology in the hands of educators, who have used our tools to create more than 20,000 unique learning experiences.
 Instructors maintain complete pedagogical freedom while incorporating adaptive and personalized learning technology into their teaching.

-Now, in partnership with ACTNext by ACT, Inc. and Arizona State University, the Frontiers of Science project will combine custom authoring, analytics, artificial intelligence, & machine learning to surface more data-driven insights into student learning patterns and performance for science educators.
+Now, in partnership with ACTNext by ACT, Inc. and Arizona State University, the Foundations of Science project will combine custom authoring, analytics, artificial intelligence, & machine learning to surface more data-driven insights into student learning patterns and performance for science educators.
 Our driving goal is to enable instructors to continually improve their courses and assist more at-risk learners, faster — so every student receives the best education possible.

 Hear the finalist pitches next week